 It gives a nice Spanish flavor to every part of the burrito and eliminates the need for additional seasonings aside from salt and pepper.
 I’m partial to the Goya brand (no, I’m not being paid to say this) because it’s the brand I grew up eating.
 Look for the red can, not the blue.
 Those are the ones with sauce.

-Update: A reader brought to my attention that the particular can of beans I recommend has ham flavoring.
-I didn’t notice this!
+📌Update: A reader brought to my attention that the particular can of beans I recommend has ham flavoring.
+I didn’t notice this but now that I know, I checked, and it appears to be an artificial flavor (gotta love processed food, right?).
+So there is no actual meat in there!
 If you are unable to find another variety without ham flavoring, simply add a small amount of tomato sauce to the pinto beans and add a few seasonings to make your own.
 Another idea is to use salsa.
-Whatever you use, just make sure it’s saucy, otherwise your burritos will be dry.
+Whatever you use, just make sure it’s saucy, otherwise, your burritos will be dry.

 📝 Instructions

-Step Six: Pack them individually in aluminum foil and then place them into freezer safe Ziploc bags.
+👉Step 6: Pack them individually in aluminum foil or clingfilm, and then place them into freezer safe Ziploc bags.

 📌 Expert Tips

-Yes, add meat to the breakfast burritos.
-Sausage or bacon would both be pretty delicious.
-We usually skip the meat to save a little money, but it does taste good too.
+Yes, feel free to add meat to the breakfast burritos.
+Sausage or bacon would both be delicious.

 You should place them on a plate and heat them in the microwave for a total of 90 seconds.
 I recommend turning them every 30 seconds, so they cook evenly.